InstanceGaming/MapZip/README.md

-     `friendlyName`            | The pretty, formatted name of the map and profile.                    | String `gameVersion`             | What version of the game you want to be used for the map.             | String `mapVersion`              | Add your own version control for your map.                            | String `name`                    | The internal name of the map, no spaces or special characters.        | String `profileIcon`             | The icon of the game.
+     `friendlyName`            | The pretty, formatted name of the map and profile.                    | String `gameVersion`             | What version of the game you want to be used for the map.             | String `mapVersion`              | Add your own version control for your map.                            | String `internalName`            | The internal name of the map, no spaces or special characters.        | String `profileIcon`             | The icon of the game.
 To view possible values, use the launcher.      | String `showWebpages`            | If true, the installer will open the webpage specified after install. | Boolean `webpageInstalled`        | The webpage to open upon installation.                                | String `webpageUninstalled`      | The webpage to open upon uninstallation.                              | String

  * **profile.zip** - You create this part.
 Within it is the same folder layout as the .minecraft directory, place your maps resources within this zip.